hobbit-project/hobbit-project.github.io/pages/docs/benchmark_integration.md

 keywords: HOBBIT Documentation
 sidebar: main_sidebar
 toc: false
-permalink: benchmark_integration.html
+permalink: benchmark_integration
 folder: docs
 ---

 This article shows how to use the provided abstract classes to implement the different benchmark components using the interfaces and classes from the [core library](https://github.com/hobbit-project/core) of the HOBBIT platform.
-The role of the different components is described in the [overview article](/overview.html) If you haven't took a look at the [general development of a component in java](/java_components.html) you should do this before reading this article.
+The role of the different components is described in the [overview article](/overview) If you haven't took a look at the [general development of a component in java](/java_components) you should do this before reading this article.

 * [Data Generator](#data-generator)
 * [Task Generator](#task-generator)